 The reason we spend so much time focusing on space is because it is ultimately one of the most precious things we have.
 For example, if you have experienced trauma, that experience has had an effect on you, it has become something present and almost tangible.
 We should respect that this is an object, and that it shouldn’t be something to ignore or try to hide, but instead given it’s appropriate place.
 When you are in a therapy session and you say something out loud that you may have until then denied, ignored, or just not verbalized.
 That feeling has been given a name and allowed a life of its own and it can be better managed and more tangible.
 Feelings when they are more tangible, are less scary and easier to get our hands on and deal with.

-We also talk about how therapists will hold space for you, you can say a thing, something difficult for you and we will take it and hold it for you until we find the appropriate place for it.
-Knowing you can take something that has been weighing on your mind and carried alone and give it to someone who knows what to do with it.
-That they will help by keeping it in it’s appropriate space and work with you to find out where to put it, what to do with it can be very freeing.
+We also talk about how therapists will hold space for you.
+You can say anything, such as something difficult for you, and we will take it and hold it for you until we find the appropriate place for it.
+Knowing you can take something that has been weighing on your mind and carried alone and give it to someone who knows what to do with it, that they will help by keeping it in its appropriate space and work with you to find out where to put it and what to do with it, can be very freeing.

 Another area I often work with clients around, in regards to space, is the idea that you may be taking up space in a group.
 What I mean here is the idea that in any group you may associate with, you have a space there.
 Maybe you are the person in the group that has very few needs and don’t rock the boat, in this case the space you take up is small.
 Maybe in this group you have very specific requests or needs and it can feel like you’re taking up a lot of space, for example, if you have food allergies you may feel like you’re taking up a lot of space in the group, people need to accommodate, adjust, change plans, and now you feel like the space you are taking up is cumbersome.
 This is especially true for women, people of color, non-binary folks, and those with disabilities.